Vatras/povocop/README.md

 [] saving showCustomFunctionField
 [] validation - if user has redundancy factor but no onValidate - warn etc.
 [] ranking najlepszych userow - podpiac jakiegos redisa?
+[] protect results verifies to not be sent duplicated by same ip (even generate another uuid for each one)